vfarah-if/ElectionKata/README.md

 ```

 ## CRC Card
 Class Responsibility Collaboration brainstorm shows the class collaboration and the responsibilities of each class.
-The only missing object is the repository, which I felt was not necessary as I had a mechanism to constructor inject the data within the class without making it the responsibility.

 !["CRC design"](screenshots/crc.png)